BFI Film Academy: Short Cut Film Fund

 The back of a young woman's head.
 She's holding a film camera and wearing headphones.

-Thanks to support from BFI Film Academy and the National Lottery, we’re delighted to be able to provide opportunities for aspiring young filmmakers like you to develop your creative track record through our Short Cut Film Fund.
+We are delighted to provide opportunities for aspiring young filmmakers like you to develop your creative portfolio through our Short Cut Film Fund.

 This is an opportunity for three aspiring young filmmakers to receive a grant of £1000 to create a short film.
-You will also receive tailored mentorship to support your creative development.
+You will also receive tailored mentorship to support your creative development as well as a 121 session with BFI NETWORK talent executives.

-Short Cut Film Fund applications close on 13 November.
+Short Cut Film Fund applications close on Monday 3 June at 10am.
 Please read the guidelines below before beginning the application process.
 Download a PDF version of the fund guidelines.

 About the Short Cut Film Fund